Ricardo-Blackwood/Securing-WIfi-Hotspot/README.md

 # Securing-Wifi-Hotspot
-In this lab I used Linksys by cisco to secure a cisco router To do this first you must click the "wireless" tab
+In this lab I used Linksys by cisco to secure a cisco router, To do this first you must click the "wireless" tab

 ![wifi](https://github.com/user-attachments/assets/2de2cf57-40b0-485a-a4d4-9e26a0fa740a)